If you're out of Calamansi, reach for Lemon, Key Limes, Tangerine, Yuzu, and Kumquat.

 Found yourself in a pickle because you've got none at hand?
 Yup, we've been there, searching high and low in our local grocery aisles.

-Good news: you’re not out of luck.
-We’re here to spill the beans on five fabulous stand-ins that’ll save your dish without a hitch.
+: you're not out of luck.
+Here are five fabulous stand-ins that'll save your dish without a hitch.

 Ever tried using a lemon or maybe a lime?
 Sounds simple, but the trick is knowing how to mix and match to get that unique calamansi tang.